CodingNomads/articles/movie-tweets/movie-analysis.md

     background-color: #ededed;
   }
 </style>

-Do you like movies?
-We sure do!
-When working with our data science & machine learning students, we like to use datasets that everyone can relate to - because it makes learning more fun!
+<h6>By Cagdas Yetkin, Data Scientist at Nokia</h6>

+One of my favorite things about working with data is exploring datasets that everyone can relate to.
+Although many might strongly disagree on which genre is the best, I bet most of us can agree that we enjoy watching a great movie!

 In this data analysis example, you will analyze a dataset of movie ratings to draw various conclusions.
 You will learn how to:

 1. Get and Clean Data
 2. Understand and interpret the overall figures and basic statistics